CodeMaxx/CodeMaxx.github.io/_writeups/OverTheWire/Bandit/level00.md

 ssh bandit0@bandit.labs.overthewire.org
 ~~~

 using the given password `bandit0`.
+Note that the password will not be visible when you write it.

 Then look at the contents of `readme` file to get the password to the next level.